arbo77/social-login-helper/README.md

   }
 })
 ```
-That's pretty much it and your all wrapped up.
+That's pretty much it you can do the same for other social network login's too and your all wrapped up.

 ## Config